Skip to main content

 • Members see your brand in the From field rather than a generic Mailgun address.

 After activating your domain, send a test email to a personal Gmail or Outlook account and inspect the headers to confirm DKIM and SPF are passing.
+Send to a domain DIFFERENT from your sending domain.
+Sending to your domain from your domain is the toughest email to send; it’s the kind of thing that scammers try to do, so test on a personal account, not your work account.

 Email Design Settings